Coolie No. 1 (2020 film): Reception

-The film was panned from critics, who rejected its irritative performances, loose writing, stale humor, and some unrealistic situations Shubhra Gupta of Indian Express rated it 1 out of 5 stars, calling it a "zero wit, no flair".
-Taran Adarsh of Bollywood Hungama rated it 3.5/5 stars, calling it funny and entertaining.
+The film was panned by critics, who rejected its irritative performances, loose writing, stale humor, and some unrealistic situations.
+Shubhra Gupta of Indian Express rated it 1 out of 5 stars, calling it a "zero wit, no flair".
 Writing for Film Companion, Anupama Chopra called the film "offensive and unfunny".
 Hindustan Times rated the film 1/5 stars and called the film limp spoof of the original.

+Taran Adarsh of Bollywood Hungama rated it 3.5/5 stars, calling it funny and entertaining.